pytroll/satpy/doc/source/faq.rst

 be using much more memory than you expect.
 If you limit the number of workers *and* the size of the data chunks being processed by each worker you can reduce the overall memory usage.
-Default chunk size can be configured in Satpy by setting using the following around your code:
+Default chunk size can be configured in Satpy by using the following around your code:

 .. code-block:: python